michael-franke/K2/text/paper/reviews_2/response_letter.md

 # Response to editor and reviewer comments

+First of all, we would like to thank the editor and the reviewers for their comments and suggestions and for carefully reading our manuscript.
+We addressed each of the points raised to the best of our abilities and think that the reviews substantially improved this work.

 The main changes from the previous version are:

-1. careful reformulation of conclusions to be drawn from our data in line with reviewer 2's suggestions; concretely:
+1. careful reformulation of conclusions to be drawn from our data in line with reviewer 2's suggestions;

-	a. we stress (even more than before) that grammaticalism qua "core theory" is compatible with our data, while traditionalism is not;

-	b. still, we maintain that grammaticalism qua "core theory" is *trivially* compatible with our data, because it would not be inconsistent with any possible outcome of our experiment;

-	c. the only auxiliary assumption for grammaticalism that is directly applicable to our experiment (selecting reading preferences in terms of logical strength alone) is not compatible with our data.

-2. shortening of section 3 to remove unnecessary detail in predictions of "core theories"
+2. shortening of section 3 to remove unnecessary detail in predictions of "core theories";

-3. addition of a few elements of emphasis in introduction, Section 4 and reflection section 6, in response to reviewer 2's comments showing that the previous version may not have made the motivation of our design sufficiently clear
+3. addition of a few elements of emphasis in introduction, Section 4 and reflection section 6, in response to reviewer 2's comments showing that the previous version may not have made the motivation of our design sufficiently clear.

+In the following we will give detailed responses to the comments.

 ## Editor comments